weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 [screen capture]

+3. Add the Weave Cloud token into the WeaveScopeCloudService token field.

-3. The options dialog doesn’t require any input.
+4. The options dialog doesn’t require any input.

-4. In the Confirmation dialog, enable the capabilities acknowledgement box and click 'Create'.
+5. In the Confirmation dialog, enable the capabilities acknowledgement box and click `Create`.

 [screen capture]